sherpa1/course-management/README.md

 #### Exemple de résultat attendu

 ```
-📂 Matter : "Italian" has a new lesson : "Greetings in italian for beginners"
+📂 Matter : "Italian" has a new Course : "Greetings in italian for beginners"

-🤵‍ Student : "Bart Feest" has a new lesson : "Greetings in italian for beginners"
+🤵‍ Student : "Bart Feest" has a new Course : "Greetings in italian for beginners"

-📘 Lesson : has a new Student "Bart Feest"
+📘 Course : has a new Student "Bart Feest"

-🤵‍ Student : "Nannie Terry" has a new lesson : "Greetings in italian for beginners"
+🤵‍ Student : "Nannie Terry" has a new Course : "Greetings in italian for beginners"

-📘 Lesson : has a new Student "Nannie Terry"
+📘 Course : has a new Student "Nannie Terry"

-🤵‍ Student : "Laurence Considine" has a new lesson : "Greetings in italian for beginners"
+🤵‍ Student : "Laurence Considine" has a new Course : "Greetings in italian for beginners"

-📘 Lesson : has a new Student "Laurence Considine"
+📘 Course : has a new Student "Laurence Considine"

-🤵‍ Teacher "John Doe" is teaching lesson "Greetings in italian for beginners"
+🤵‍ Teacher "John Doe" is teaching Course "Greetings in italian for beginners"

-📘 Lesson : "Greetings in italian for beginners" started 10/10/2021 19:00
+📘 Course : "Greetings in italian for beginners" started 10/10/2021 19:00

-📘 Lesson : "Greetings in italian for beginners" ended 10/10/2021 20:00
+📘 Course : "Greetings in italian for beginners" ended 10/10/2021 20:00
 ```

 ---